BlueLobsterMods/ComedyModPublic/README.md

 # ComedyModPublic

-Basic version of a mod menu for testing purposes.
+ComedyModPublic is a mod menu for Comedy Night.
+The goal is to solve most of the problems that currently exist in the game and add useful quality-of-life features.

 To report a bug or request a new feature, create an [issue](https://github.com/BlueLobsterMods/ComedyModPublic/issues).